 What the law could not do since it was limited by the flesh, God did.
 He condemned sin in the flesh by sending His own Son in flesh like ours under sin's domain, and as a sin offering,Romans 8:3(HCSB)

-In His sinless flesh He carried out every jot and tittle of God's perfect law, which imperfect man could never achieve - thus Christ fulfilled all the righteous requirements of God's perfect law, on behalf of imperfect humanity.
+In His sinless flesh, He carried out every jot and tittle of God's perfect Law, which imperfect man could never achieve - thus Christ fulfilled all the righteous requirements of God's perfect Law on behalf of imperfect humanity.

 He was made a sin offering on behalf of the human race.
 Christ willingly offered up His perfect life as the perfect sacrifice, to pay the perfect price that God required for the accumulated fullness of imperfect humanity's sin, and in so doing Christ condemned sin in the flesh.

-The law cannot pardon but the law points out sin.
+The Law cannot pardon, but the Law points out sin.

-The law cannot sanctify but the law justly condemns.
+The Law cannot sanctify, but the Law justly condemns.

-God sending His only begotten Son in the likeness of sinful flesh achieved what the law was unable to do.
+God sending His only begotten Son in the likeness of sinful flesh achieved what the Law was unable to do.

-Jesus purchased a pardon for every member of the human race, conquering sin and death and then elevated all that would believe on His name to be children of God, joint heirs with Christ and He chose their redeemed bodies to become His eternal temple wherein He would reside through time and into eternity – this is the God we serve.
+Jesus purchased a pardon for every member of the human race, conquering sin and death, and then elevated all that would believe on His name to be children of God and joint heirs with Christ.
+He chose their redeemed bodies to become His eternal temple, wherein He would reside through time and into eternity.